NuGet/Announcements/README.md

 This repo is for team announcements only.
 To file a bug or start a discussion, please create a new issue on [NuGet client](https://github.com/nuget/home/issues) or [NuGet server](https://github.com/nuget/NuGetGallery/issues).

-All items posted to this repo are locked, but will typically have links to separate discussion threads on one of the NuGet repos.
+All items posted (as [issues](https://github.com/NuGet/Announcements/issues)) to this repo are locked, but will typically have links to separate discussion threads on one of the NuGet repos.
 Please use those discussion threads for questions and comments about a particular announcement.

 ## Receiving Notifications